GaetanGiraud/angular-login/README.md

 - Make sure that `node` and at least `mongoDB` are installed.
 Leave them to the default configuration.
 - Run `npm install` to install the packages.
 All dependencies are listed in the package.json.
 - Run `node app.js`
-- Navigate to 'localhost:3000/home'.
-A login modal will appear asking to login / register.
+- Navigate to `localhost:3000/home`.
+A login modal should appear asking to login / register.

 ## Redis Session Store
 Express (through Connect) comes with its own in-memory session store.